 We are wiser...according to the speaker who attempts to introduce a moral aspect to the poem by suggesting that humans don't readily express or know how to express themselves, unlike the sparrows who just get on with their relatively uncomplicated, physical lives.

 There is a sense of tension set up by these short lines, with their cadences and changes of emphasis.
 Small birds quarrelling, humans reasoning, somewhat confused or unable to morally define the actions of the sparrows?

 The second part of the poem is a slightly tongue in cheek exposé of mainstream American religion, an old man picking up dog poop being seen as more majestic than a minister about to give a sermon.

-Whether or not this is Williams having a go at the church is up to the reader, suffice to say that the speaker's astonishment is enough to be going with.
+Whether or not this is Williams having a go at the church is up to the reader; suffice to say that the speaker's astonishment is enough.

 © 2018 Andrew Spacey

 Andrew Spacey (author) from Sheffield, UK on September 06, 2018:

 Appreciate the visit.
 WCWilliams helped bring poetry into modern times.Pastoral, a small piece of that historic process.

 Liz Westwood from UK on September 05, 2018:

 I hadn't come across this before.
 This is a great analysis.